 Thurston County Clerk's Office e-Filing Service

-All e-file related questions and/or support issues while e-filing are to be directed to: email@example.com.
+All e-file related questions and/or support issues are to be directed to: email@example.com.

-The Thurston County Clerk's office is excited to be able to provide attorney's offices government agencies and organizations the opportunity to e-file their Superior Court documents.
+The Thurston County Clerk's office is excited to be able to provide an e-filing service for e-filing Superior Court documents.
 Time and cost savings are the benefits of using our e-file service.
 This service will eliminate travel to/from the courthouse, parking issues and the line at the front counter.

-If your office/agency/organization is interested in e-filing, please read the information below and then follow the instructions in the "How can my office, agency, or organization begin e-filing?" section in the "Questions and Answers" below.
+Please read the information below and then follow the instructions in the "How can I, my office, agency, or organization begin e-filing?" section in the "Questions and Answers" below.

 *** IMPORTANT E-FILE INFORMATION ON ALL CASE TYPE DOCUMENTS E-FILED ***

-The First page of any document e-filed must have the upper right-hand corner of the document empty so it does not affect the automated time-stamp.
+The First page of any document e-filed must have the upper right-hand corner of the document BLANK so it does not affect the automated time-stamp.

 Any document that is not a legal pleading and/or does not have room for the automated file stamp in the upper right-hand corner